mph-/lcapy/doc/expressions.rst

    >>> v = expr('exp(-t / tau) * u(t)')

+Notes:

-Note, symbols created with `symbol` and `expr` are assumed to be positive, unless explicitly specified not be.
+1. Symbols created with `symbol` and `expr` are assumed to be positive, unless explicitly specified not be.

+2. Redefining a symbol does change the assumptions.
+Instead, the symbol needs to be deleted with `symbol_delete` before being redefined.

-There are restrictions on symbol names that can be used.
+3. There are restrictions on symbol names that can be used.
 Currently, this excludes names that are Python keywords.
 For example, `Is` is not allowed.

 Mathematical functions